JAjorgbor/shoez-store/README.md

 ## Overview
-This is a modification of a free shoe ecomerce website that I found online, I recreated majority of the original ui with basic css and javascript as a way of challenging my genral ui skills, it was built with html css javascript and a little bit of Bootstrap
+This is a modification of a free shoe ecomerce website that I found online, I recreated majority of the original ui with basic CSS and Javascript as a way of challenging my genral ui skills, it was built with HTML, CSS, Javascript and Bootstrap
 ### The challenge

 Users should be able to: